Heinzad/heinzad.github.io/index.md

 excerpt: "To live is to learn"

 intro:
-  - excerpt: "Building trusted data platforms, governance frameworks, and geospatial solutions across public and private sectors"
+  - excerpt: "Data Engineer architecting and delivering trusted data platforms, governance frameworks and geospatial solutions across public and private sectors"

 feature_row: